 First, the alcohol and sugar are burned together (“cremar” in Valencian means “to burn”).
 A piece of lemon zest and a couple of roasted coffee beans are added for extra flavor.

-Café del tiempo
+Café del tiempo in Valencia.

-Add sugar to your coffee if you like and pour it over the ice – voila!
+Add sugar to your coffee, if you like, stir and pour it over the ice – voila!
 Your summer iced coffee is served.
-Sometimes a slice of lemon is served along.
+Many times in Valencia a slice of lemon is served along.

 Try ordering café del tiempo in other parts of Spain – you will not be understood!
-Say “café con hielo” instead.
+(Say “café con hielo” instead).

 Now that you know how to order coffee in Valencia, maybe you would like to discover traditional and modern Valencian tapas?
 Come on my evening tapas tour to spend a fun evening in a small group while sampling great local tapas and wines!